Cayman Islands Attractions

 Black Pearl is a perfect destination for those looking for a little more action.
 You may be looking to perfect your technique on the half and quarter pipes of the massive concrete skate course.
 Alternatively, experience the thrills of riding the huge wave at the surf centre

-The skate park was opened in 2005 by world champion skateboarder Tony Hawks.
+The skate park was opened in 2005 by world champion skateboarder Tony Hawk.
 At 62,000 square feet, it is the world’s largest outdoor concrete skate park.
 There are three levels; beginner, intermediate and expert; with both a flow and a street course for each level.
 Safety is paramount; protective gear is mandatory and there is supervision at all times the park is open.
 There is powerful lighting for night skating, and lessons are offered at all levels.

 There is no longer any need to search for the perfect wave in Cayman; it can be found at Black Pearl.
 Home to the world’s largest free standing wave, the wave machine generates 11 foot high waves and a wave riding surface of 1,280 square feet.
 What’s more, the adjustable water flow rate allows for perfect control.
 There is a viewing area for the less brave, and protective equipment and instruction are available in order to maximize safety.